Barclays consults on job cuts at UK investment bank

 The future shape and size of Barclays investment bank is considered the most critical part of Jenkins' review, as this business contributes more than half of group profits.

-Barclays was fined $450 million (284 million pounds) in June for rigging interest rates, which forced its chairman and chief executive to quit.
+Barclays was fined $450 million in June for rigging interest rates, which forced its chairman and chief executive to quit.

 (Reporting by Matt Scuffham; Editing by Steve Slater and Jane Merriman)